adamcodes2843/dictionary-web-app/README.md

 ## Overview

 This is a dictionary app using a free dictionary api.
 There is a searchbar with form validation, there is a dark mode, font-select dropdown, audio button, and error page.
 Words, phonetics, meanings, and synonyms are fetched and mapped to the page.
 It is a next/react app styled with tailwindcss.
+I added an 'enter' keydown function for the searchbar, a home page, and a button in the nav bar to get there, so you know my version of the project is next level.

 ### The challenge